chaezenp/chaezenp.github.io/essays/softwareEngineeringReflect.md

 # Action: Functional Programming

 The core idea of functional Programming (FP) is writing pure functions with no side effects, ensuring consistent and predictable behavior.
 When I first learned about this concept, it was confusing.
 But as the class went on, I developed my skills in JavaScript/TypeScript, which worked in tandem with functional programming.
 It has become a handy tool when implementing functions, as I can design them to be versatile.
-It helped when developing [Manoa Connect](https://chaezenp.github.io/projects/Manoa-Connect.html) as it kept code concise and modular.
+It helped when developing [Manoa Connect](https://chaezenp.github.io/projects/Manoa-Connect.html) as it kept the code concise and modular.

 An example of functional programming from Manoa Connect is a function I made to create an expandable list based on a string that is divided by commas, such as a user's class list.